TSnake41/raylib-lua/README.md

 git submodule update
 ```

-A Lua working interpreter is needed, by default luajit is used, to override it,
-edit LUA variable in `makefile`.

 This make take some time depending on network bandwidth.
 Then, raylib-lua should build as expected using `make` tool with a working C compiler.

+A working Lua interpreter is needed, by default the luajit interpreter built
+along with `libluajit.a` is used.
+In case of cross-compiling, you may want to
+change which Lua interpreter is used to a one your system supports.
+You can specify the interpreter with the `LUA` variable.

 If you need to update raylib binding, there are few tasks to do :
  - update `tools/api.h` functions signatures, keep file clean with exactly one function per line.